houndstooth/houndstoothcraft/CONTRIBUTING.md

 2) Register `submoduleOfExistingSettings` on the `DEFAULT_EXISTING_SETTINGS` (with the same defaults as are set in `submoduleOfExistingSettings.ts`, of course; you can import them here)

 3) Pass the `SubmoduleOfExampleSettingsNamesByType` up through the `ExampleSettingsNamesByType` by unioning `ExampleSettingsNamesByType` with them.
-Otherwise we'd have to treat this new settings module like a new one directly off the `BasePattern` with respect to registering it in all the places in `store/types.ts`, and that's a whole lot more work than just doing this, and this is cleaner.
+Otherwise we'd have to treat this new settings module like a new one directly off the `BasePattern` with respect to registering it in all the places in `pattern/types.ts`, and that's a whole lot more work than just doing this, and this is cleaner.

 4) If `submoduleOfExistingSettings` is not the first settings submodule of `existingSettings`, then you should see that `ExistingSettingsFunctions` is already the result of an `Overwrite` lookup type.
 If `submoduleOfExistingSettings` is indeed the first settings submodule of `existingSettings`, then you will have to set up this `Overwrite`ing.

-    This is done because we need the `submoduleOfExistingSettings` property not to be a function of a previous `submoduleOfExistingSettings` state to a new state, but rather a container of functions for each of its properties from their pervious states to new states (the `callFunctionsPerSetting` method recursively crawls the settings tree looking for such functions to call).
+    This is done because we need the `submoduleOfExistingSettings` property not to be a function of a previous `submoduleOfExistingSettings` state to a new state, but rather a container of functions for each of its properties from their previous states to new states (the `callFunctionsPerSetting` method recursively crawls the settings tree looking for such functions to call).
 So, replace the `ExistingSettingsFunctions` with `Overwrite<FunctionsOf<StripePositionSettings>, {`, opening braces for an anonymous type, in which you should add the property `submoduleOfExistingSettings: SubmoduleOfExistingSettingsFunctions`.

     You will also have to add `[_: string]: any,` to the anonymous overwriting type to allow these properties to exist.